datacamp-content-public/Optimizing-Pandas-Code-for-Speed-and-Efficiency/README.md

 >  *Lesson 1.3 - Select random rows or columns
 >    *A learning objective:  Select random rows or columns randomly (or with weights) using pandas in-built functions

->-Chapter 2 - Join DataFrames using concatenate, join and merge
+>- Chapter 2 - Join DataFrames using concatenate, join and merge
 >  *Lesson 2.1 - Concatenate DataFrames
 >    *A learning objective:  Stack DataFrames using the concatenate  function and understand how to tune the parameters to deal with the axis and the indices
 >  *Lesson 2.2 - Merge DataFrames